 - Grant Review Panel Member - National Health & Medical Research Council Development Grants (2016-2017)

-- Acoustomicrofluidic platforms for two-dimensional materials processing.
-Funded by: ARC Discovery Projects 2018 from (2018 to 2020)
+- Mechanisms and Platforms for Acoustomicrofluidic Intracellular Delivery.
+Funded by: ARC Discovery Projects 2021 from (2021 to 2023)

 - Inhaled therapeutics for the treatment of childhood Tuberculosis with a next generation nebulisation platform.
-Funded by: Rebecca Cooper Medical Research Foundation Grant 2017 from (2018 to 2020)
+Funded by: Rebecca Cooper Medical Research Foundation Grant 2017 onwards from (2018 to 2021)

 - Nebulised Nano-therapeutics for the treatment of drug resistant Tuberculosis.
 (Grant number 414953790).
 Funded by: ATSE Global Connections Fund Bridging Grant 2016 onwards from (2018 to 2019)